jackyzha0/jackyzha0.github.io/content/thoughts/project-list.md

 	* spatially consistent? [memory palace](thoughts/memory-palace.md) vibes -> https://twitter.com/jordanmoore/status/1418942880941477891
 * card based backlinks/outgoing links
 	* on the left, you can see all the notes that link to the current page
-	* on the right, you can see all outoing links
+	* on the right, you can see all outgoing links
 	* hovering on each card will reveal another layer which those ones are connected to
 * graph view
 	* i wanted to have the option for 3d graphs too